The Physics

 Discussion

-standard values for the Earth
+Standard values for the Earth

 Earth properties, because we live here and using it for comparisons make sense.